 Skipping Your Blood Pressure Medications

 High blood pressure is sometimes called the silent killer for a reason.
-Because the disease can be silently damaging the heart, your kidneys and blood vessels before any symptoms appear and all the while you were feeling fine.
+The disease can be silently damaging your heart, your kidneys and blood vessels before any symptoms appear and all the while you were feeling fine.

 If your side effects from the pills are a problem, ask your doctor to either lower your dose or switch to another type of medication.